Your education resume is a crucial tool in showcasing your skills, expertise, and accomplishments to hiring managers.

 Proofread Everything

-As an experienced teacher, it is crucial to present yourself in the best possible light when seeking a new employment opportunity.
+As an experienced teacher, it is crucial to present yourself in the best possible light when seeking a new employment.
 Using proper grammar and vocabulary also demonstrates your communication skills, which are essential for any teaching role.

 • Take a break before proofreading.
 Giving yourself some time away from your application can help you approach it with fresh eyes.

 • Read aloud.
-Reading and reviewing your written application aloud can help you catch errors or awkward phrasing.
+Reading and reviewing your written doc aloud can help you catch errors or awkward phrasing.

 • Use online tools.
 There are many free online tools available that can help you check for spelling and grammar errors.